Joe-Robertson/aaronpdennis.github.io/_posts/2014-11-29-historic-watermills.md

 </figure>

 ### York County, 1876

+The dendritic stream network in York County was similar to the hydrography of Lancaster and Chester Counties and created ample potential for watermills.
+In the more rugged north and south timber mills abound, while the wider valleys in the middle of the county feature primarily agricultural mills.

 <figure>
 	<img src="/images/mills/york1876-overview.jpg">
 	<figcaption>York County milldam locations in 1876.</figcaption>
 </figure>

 ### Cumberland County, 1858

+The hydrology of Cumberland County is unique because it is defined by two major waterways, The Conodoguinet Creek in the north and the Yellow Breeches Creek in the south.
+Hills and ridges define the northern and southern boundaries.
+The central Cumberland Valley is prime land for agriculture, as evidenced by the grist mills on the few streams in this part of the county.
+The ridges and hills were better suited for timbering, being less arable.
+Many the more remote locations in the county featured a small saw mill, usually represented as a humble “S.” on the historical atlas.

 <figure>
 	<img src="/images/mills/cumberland1858-overview.jpg">
 	<figcaption>Cumberland County milldam locations in 1858.</figcaption>
 </figure>

+Mountain Creek, in the south of the county, was unique in that there were six recorded paper mills along the stream in 1858 and mining related operations at its headwaters near Pine Grove Furnace.
+The first furnace was built in the Pine Grove area was established in 1764.
+By 1782, Michael Ege, an iron mogul, had purchased the works, which were then inherited by his son Peter.
+Peter Ege then built Laurel Forge, just down the stream from Pine Grove Furnace, in 1830 (DCNR, 2013).

 <figure>
 	<iframe width="100%" height="450px" frameBorder="0" src="https://api.tiles.mapbox.com/v4/aarondennis.b20661ea/page.html?access_token=pk.eyJ1IjoiYWFyb25kZW5uaXMiLCJhIjoiem5LLURoYyJ9.T3tswGTI5ve8_wE-a02cMw#13/40.0291/-77.2975"></iframe>
 	<figcaption>The Stoneroads Grist Mill, just west of Lancaster City along the </figcaption>
 </figure>

 ### Huntingdon County 1873

+Beyond the fertile plains of the Piedmont region, timber was the dominant industry in Huntingdon County.
+On the historical atlases, many of the mills in Huntingdon County are only labeled as saw or grist, not by the name of an operator.
+This suggests these mills were operated by large enterprises for the specific purpose of processing timber from the surrounding hillsides.
+The lumber would have then been transported to the Juniata River and rafted downstream.

 <figure>
 	<img src="/images/mills/huntingdon1873-overview.jpg">